 Maikrosian magic is, to a degree, well understood by the late Third Age.
 Such understanding is within the realm of the manipulation of magic.
 Of course, there is still more to understand, but the knowledge on the matter gathered over the millennia by Maikrosian mages is quite extensive.
 There are two widely recognized forms of magic - spark magic and formulaic magic.
 Spark magic is the sort of magic where the mage simply casts the spell, with no tools of any kind.
-This is achieved via thought, and there is a specialized neural organ among the structures of the brainstem that governs this connection between brain and mana.
+This is achieved via thought, and there is a specialized neural organ among the structures of the brainstem that governs this connection between brain and iss+The Propho-Salenzian name for the energy used in the casting of magic..
 It is present in all known species of vertebrate, explaining those various species thereof which employ some kind of magic.+While magical ability is known to exist in various invertebrates, the structures governing it are either unknown or wildly different from the vertebrate structure.
 However, just because a creature has this structure in their brain, doesn't mean they can cast magic.+Why have the structure if it has no apparent function?
 Current theory says that it provides the connection between the brain and the spirit, even that this is its primary function, thus that casting is a secondary function that evolved later - and due to the scattered appearance of the trait amongst species, many times.
 In most, it is usually determined by species: some species can cast magic,+almost always very specialized, for use typically in hunting, predator avoidance, or finding a mate while others cannot.
 In hominins it is determined on an individual level.+yes, some few chimps can do magic, but it's heavily selected against because chimp mages are innate casters, and without the natural magical specialization had by other non-sapient species thus tend to end up blowing themselves up or something

 Those individuals of Homo who are capable of magic are known to have two or three ways to cast their magic.
 In the two-variant system, there are knowledgeable casters and innate casters.
 Basically, knowledgeable casters understand what they are doing, while innate casters do not.
 Knowledgeable casters need training and practice, while innate casters do not.
 With such a lack of training and practice, there are understandably few innate casters present in the world, because they tend to end up blowing themselves up or something.
 In the three-variant system, knowledgeable casters are further subdivided into studied and intuitive casters.
 Studied casters are by far the most common today.
 As the name suggests, they reach their knowledge via study, whether from a book or from another mage.
 Intuitive casters, on the other hand, have an intuitive grasp of their magic - they just get it.
 These days, intuitive casters are more common in non-literate cultures, where their intuition has more time to develop on its own - while in literate cultures, those who might become intuitive mages usually end up studying their magic like all the others.